Vehicular Manslaughter Nevada

 Reducing the Charges

-It is possible for a Nevada attorney to attempt to downgrade the charges from a Category A felony to something less.
+It is possible for a Nevada vehicular manslaughter lawyer to attempt to downgrade the charges from a Category A felony to something less.
 A vehicular homicide charge can be reduced to:

 - Felony DUI causing Death